-Your doctor may request that you also have an MRI scan to help with planning your treatment.
-Your doctor will discuss this with you.
+Your doctor may request that you also have an MRI planning scan.
+This gives your doctor additional information to help with planning your treatment.
+Your MRI scan will usually be the day after your planning CT scan.
+It will be done here in the Beatson.
+Your radiographers will explain this to you.